tcheukueppoo/maat/docs/gc.md

 the one of the previous major collection, the collection is said to be good and collector switches back to generational mode before finishing its cycle and set the minor debt for the next cycle.
-As in normal incremental mode, a major collection can go full in emergency situations.
+As in normal incremental mode, a major collection goes full in emergency situations.

 ### Weak Maps